What do you want to become?

 Music Schools & Colleges in the UK (United Kingdom) & Ireland

-ABRSM (the Associated Board of the Royal Schools of Music) is an internationally recongised educational body and charity that provides examinations in music.
+ABRSM (the Associated Board of the Royal Schools of Music) is an internationally recognized educational body and charity that provides examinations in music.
 ABRSM offers graded music exams as well as more advanced diploma qualifications.
-In addition, ABRSM provides a publishing house for music that produces syllabuses, sheet music and exam papers and runs professional development courses and seminars for teachers.
+In addition, ABRSM provides a publishing house for music that produces syllabuses, sheet music, and exam papers and runs professional development courses and seminars for teachers.

 Bangor University should not be confused with the University College of Bangor, which is a campus of the University of Maine at Augusta.
 There are currently five degrees offered for music students (undergraduates).

 Birmingham City University undergraduate courses in music are acting, jazz, and popular music practice.
 Post-graduate courses in music are professional voice practice, performance and pedagogy, specialist performance, professional performance, and general music.